Validation of applications for veterinary medicines

 How to make sure an application relating to an authorisation for a veterinary medicine is complete and will pass validation.

-This guidance applies to Marketing Authorisations, Homeopathic Registrations, Animal Test Certificates, Specific Batch Control, Autogenous Vaccines, Non-Food Animal Blood Banks, and Equine Stem Cell Centres.
+This guidance applies to Marketing Authorisations (MAs), Veterinary Homeopathic Registrations (VHRs), Animal Test Certificates (ATCs), Specific Batch Control, and Autogenous Vaccines Authorisations (AVAs).

-All applications made to the Veterinary Medicines Directorate, except Type IA variations are validated upon receipt.
+Most applications made to the Veterinary Medicines Directorate are validated upon receipt.

 You will need to submit specific data and documents to support an application.
 These will be specified in the relevant guidance documents available via the quick link provided on the landing page.